zanetworker/mcp-playground/README.md

 **Connection Timeouts:**
 - Increase the timeout parameter: `MCPClient(endpoint, timeout=60.0)`
 - Check if the MCP server is running and accessible
-- Verify the endpoint URL is correct
+- Verify the endpoint URL is correct and ends with `/sse`

 **Import Errors:**
 - Ensure all dependencies are installed: `pip install -e .`